TheGigaMaster/Personal-BL3-mods/README.md

 After fighting and watching it evolve, one of my theories has been reinforced: the raid use the same pods rather than a unique one.
 Evidence to support this is that the initial evolution of raid boss uses the same pod as a normal varkid.

-However, even though they use the same pod, the boss has another special modifier which separates itself from normal varkids by granting it immunity during evolution. (needs testing and data)
+However, even though they use the same pod (based on visuals), the boss has another special modifier which separates itself from normal varkids by granting it immunity during evolution. (needs testing and data)

+- CHECK INTO `Condition_VarkidIsInPod` for health values while in pod.
+This could explain something!

-Furthermore, the line of code `SuperToRaid` in the game file `/Game/Enemies/Varkid/_Shared/_Design/Attributes/Table_VarkidShared_EvolutionChance` matches what the final evolution stage of the raid boss.
+Furthermore, the line of code `SuperToRaid` in the game file `/Game/Enemies/Varkid/_Shared/_Design/Attributes/Table_VarkidShared_EvolutionChance` matches what the final evolution stage of the raid boss transformos into: a raid boss.

 Currently known about herme